 Editor’s note.
-A year ago a hearing on the Born-Alive Abortion Survivors Protection Act took place on Capitol Hill.
+Ordinarily our daily repost of a story that appeared previously in NRL News Today is from one year ago.
+This story is from two years ago but is very much reposting.
+A hearing was held on Capitol Hill on the Born-Alive Abortion Survivors Protection Act.
 The hearing was held by Republican Whip Steve Scalise, the Pro-Life Caucus, and the author of the bill, Rep. Ann Wagner, with many pro-life Republicans also speaking at the hearing.
 Kathi A. Aultman, M.D., was one of the physicians who testified.

 Dr. Aultman performed 1st trimester suction D&C abortions and received special training in 2nd trimester D&E’s.
 She also served as the medical director for Planned Parenthood of Jacksonville from 1981 to 1983.